memflow/memflow-pcileech/README.md

 # memflow-pcileech

-This connector implements a rust-native implementation of the pcileech interface.
+This connector implements the [LeechCore](https://github.com/ufrisk/LeechCore) interface of pcileech for memflow.

 More information about pcileech can be found under https://github.com/ufrisk/pcileech.